Frederick-88/global-css-framework/README.md

 import App from "./App.vue";
 import GlobalUIs from "global-ui";

-// "GlobalUis" -> you can change the name to anything that you want Vue.use(GlobalUIs);
+// "GlobalUIs" -> you can change the name to anything that you want Vue.use(GlobalUIs);

 new Vue({